Merovex/innovators-reading-list/mattis.md

 ==============

 1. Be curious.
-Read widely, outside your domain (harkens to a book I have on Leadership Intelligence).
+Read widely, outside your domain (hearkens to a book I have on Leadership Intelligence).

 2. Do disciplined research, but an unconventional approach